 Need to Keep Your License?
 Contact a Bergen County DUI Defense Lawyer

-Term of Driver’s License Suspension for Bergen County, New Jersey DUIs and DUI Refusals
+Term of Driver’s License Suspension for Bergen County, New Jersey DUIs and Breathalyzer Refusals

 For a first-time DUI where your blood alcohol concentration (BAC) was 0.08 or 0.09 percent, you can lose your driver’s license for three months.
 If you BAC was 0.10 percent or above, you are facing a driver’s license suspension of 7 to 12 months.